-Tuition, fees, and room and board charges for each academic period are due by the due date set forth for each semester.
-Students receiving any type of financial aid (scholarships, grants, loans, campus employment, etc.) must have completion of all such financial assistance from the Financial Aid Office by the due date each semester or at the time of registration if the due date has passed.
-Registration is not complete until the Registration and Financial Confirmation online form is completed and all financial arrangements are made with the Bursar's Office.
+Settlement dates are established and communicated each semester.
+Tuition, fees, and room & board charges are due by August 1 for the Fall semester and December 15 for the Spring semester.
+Tuition, fees, and room & board charges are due by the first day of the term for summer and all other terms.
+Students receiving any type of financial aid (scholarships, grants, loans, campus work programs, etc.) must complete all financial aid documents by the due date each semester or at the time of registration if the due date has passed.
+Corrections, adjustments, and / or charges associated with schedule changes after the settlement date are due and payable at that time.

-Payment may be made on the MyCampus site with a credit card - Visa, MasterCard, American Express or Discover (credit card convenience fees of 2.5% will apply) or E-Check.
-Payments are also accepted in the Bursar's Office.
+Payments may be made on the MyCampus site with a credit card - Visa, MasterCard, American Express or Discover (credit card convenience fees of 2.75% will apply) or E-Check.
 No payments are accepted over the telephone.
+For any check or e-check not honored by a bank, a returned check fee of \$30 will be charged and check writing privileges on campus may be revoked.